 - Can it get more than one use?

-Asking some of these questions will help you in making a choice that will help you find contentment.
-Remember we live in a world where everything is at our fingertips, but you make the choice.
+Asking some of these questions will help you make a choice that will help you find contentment.
+Remember, we live in a world where everything is at our fingertips, but you can make a choice.
 You make the difference.